gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 If this field is checked, when a user logs in into the Accounts Site for the first time, without having a license, using SSO with an email which domains belong to a gitKraken org.
 If there is any available license in the gitkraken org he/she will be automatically given one.

-Click on <button class='button button--success button--ui button--nolink'>Save changes</button>, for storing the SSO configuration.
-Once that is completed, you will see the <button class='button button--success button--ui button--nolink'>Configure SSO Connection</button> button appear.
+Click on <button class='button button--success button--ui button--nolink'>Save changes</button> to store the SSO configuration.
+Once this is completed you will see the <button class='button button--success button--ui button--nolink'>Configure SSO Connection</button> button appear.

 4. Click the <button class='button button--success button--ui button--nolink'>Configure SSO Connection</button> button to setup the connection between your GitKraken Organization and the Identity Provider.

-Here you will see a list of all of the currently setup SSO connections.
+You will now be able to configue the connetion using [Metadata](/gitkraken-client/single-sign-on/#add-sso-connection-using-metadata).

 ### Add SSO Connection using Metadata